aspectran/aspectran.github.io/_pages/en/docs/mechanisms/packages/aspectran-web-activity.md

 This package acts as an **adapter that adjusts Aspectran's core execution engine (`CoreActivity`) to the standard Java Servlet environment**.
 The design goals of this package are as follows:

--   **Concretizing the Execution Environment**: Inherits from the protocol-independent `CoreActivity` to provide `WebActivity`, which integrates with specific technologies like the Servlet API (`HttpServletRequest`, `HttpServletResponse`).
+-   **Concretizing the Execution Environment**: Inherits from the protocol-independent `CoreActivity` to provide `ServletWebActivity`, which integrates with specific technologies like the Servlet API (`HttpServletRequest`, `HttpServletResponse`).
 -   **Encapsulation of the Servlet API**: Instead of directly handling servlet request/response objects, it encapsulates them behind Aspectran's standard adapter interfaces (`RequestAdapter`, `ResponseAdapter`).
 This ensures that the `CoreActivity` execution pipeline does not have a direct dependency on the Servlet API.
 -   **Handling Web-Specific Features**: It is responsible for handling features required only in a web environment, such as multipart request (file upload) parsing, request encoding processing, and asynchronous request processing (Servlet 3.0+ `AsyncContext`).